Governing Board of the American Institute of Physics

-In general discussion it was brought out that the Optical Society of America has always been very active in the field of Applied Spectroscopy and that the Journal of Optical Society has done a great deal of publication in this field, that a Division of Applied Spectroscopy might line up better with the Optical Society of America than with the American Physical Society.
+In general discussion it was brought out that the Optical Society of America has always been very active in the field of Applied Spectroscopy and that the Journal of the Optical Society has done a great deal of publication in this field, that a Division of Applied Spectroscopy might line up better with the Optical Society of America than with the American Physical Society.

 It was stated that probably a reason for the present desire of a number of physicists to have an organization for Applied Spectroscopy is that there is some tendency for chemists to consider this a field for chemists rather than for physicists.
-The discussion proceeded to consideration of the general situation with respect to the activities of special groups; such as those that have led to the recent formation of the two diversion in the Physics Society and of two new societies affiliated with the Institute.
+The discussion proceeded to consideration of the general situation with respect to the activities of special groups; such as those that have led to the recent formation of the two divisions in the Physics Society and of two new societies affiliated with the Institute.